 - Speaking honestly, I consider my personal transformation my greatest achievement.
 I was a neurotic person, and also an egoistic woman.
 But I was lucky enough to have around me good and empathetic people who helped me to overcome my inner demons, and to become a new person.
 But I would not say that I am proud.
 I am mostly grateful for the opportunities, for the people around me, and for everything else that helped me on my journey of personal transformation.
 I do not want to give too much credit to myself for this accomplishment.

-- Greatest accomplishment?
-Perhaps that I managed to build a great sales team in my last job of a sales manager.
+- Professional achievement I’m most proud of?
+Perhaps when I managed to build a great sales team in my last job of a sales manager.
 I worked mostly with young people, rough talent.
 I had to teach them everything, and also overcome the initial difficulties–the doubts they had, series of rejections they experienced, and other challenges each young salesman deals with.
 But eventually we managed to become the most successful sales team in the entire organization nationwide, and I certainly played a big part in our success story.

 - I’m proud of raising two children who have become open minded, empathetic and good people.
 It’s not easy to accomplish such thing in today’s world, and it takes many years of effort.
 But I always considered this as my most important role being a woman and a mother.
 Speaking about work, I had mostly simple roles, such as a secretary or administrative assistant.
 And while I tried to do my job well each day in the office, we can hardly speak about great achievements one can attain working as an administrative assistant…